DipsDev/Anchor/README.md

 ```

 ## Running
-Once configuration is complete, the powerful CLI can be used to execute the workflow.\
+Once configuration is complete, the powerful CLI can be used to execute the environments.\
 To launch an environment's services, execute the command: `anchor apply <environment>`.